 Opalyn brings home a young German Angora rabbit.Harvesting a Ram

-Pat shares her experience with an the annual cycle of life and death.Finishing C-Wall
+Pat shares her experience with the annual cycle of life and death.Finishing C-Wall

-Walt describes wrapping out the pouring of a concrete retaining wallRainy Moments mean Inkle Weaving
+Walt describes wrapping up the pouring of a concrete retaining wallRainy Moments mean Inkle Weaving

 Opalyn shares her inkle weaving projectNotes on Chestnuts at Windward